 Payments will resume 60 days after the Education Department is allowed to implement the debt relief program or the litigation is resolved.
 If that hasn’t happened by June 30, payments will restart 60 days later or on Sept.
 1, according to the department.

 The Biden administration had encouraged borrowers to apply for debt relief by Nov.
 15, when the pause was scheduled to end Dec.
 31, in hopes their applications would be processed before a pause on student loan payments ended.
 That could have given the Education Department enough time to recalculate borrowers’ monthly payments based on their new lower balances.

 The Education Department has kept running updates about the forgiveness program on studentaid.gov.
 Still, questions and misinformation persist.
 Federal agencies have warned people to be wary of scams targeting borrowers, including from entities offering to assist with applying for relief in exchange for a fee.

 Student loan forgiveness

-The latest: The Supreme Court will review the legality of President Biden’s debt relief plan, after another appeals court rejected a bid to revive it.
+The latest: At a hearing, conservative Supreme Court justices seemed highly skeptical of President Biden’s debt relief plan.
 To date, Biden’s student loan forgiveness plan is on ice after a Texas judge blocked the student debt relief plan.